CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-My-Journey-Through-TDD.md

 it's not worth the investment.

 At the collaboration stage the team heavily tested, and I began to believe the time investment was well worth it in the medium to long run.
+I actively dislike not adding tests since I think short-term payoff is little to none.